 - Picture your coach and your critic sitting on each of your shoulders

-- Create a visual image that make sense for you, to capture the words or feelings they Feed the one you want- you have a choice.
+- Create a visual image that makes sense for you, to capture the words or feelings that each evokes.
+Feed the one you want— you have a choice.

 - Practice calling on your supportive coach when you sit down to write, or face another challenging

 - Is there any evidence that contradicts this negative view?